Cysharp/StructureOfArraysGenerator/README.md

 // write iroiro.

+MultiArray
+---

+use `in`

+serialization

+MultiArrayList
+---

 Unity
 ---
 Install via UPM git URL package or asset package (StructureOfArraysGenerator.*.*.*.unitypackage) available in [StructureOfArraysGenerator/releases](https://github.com/Cysharp/StructureOfArraysGenerator/releases) page.

 * https://github.com/Cysharp/StructureOfArraysGenerator.git?path=src/StructureOfArraysGenerator.Unity/Assets/Plugins/StructureOfArraysGenerator

-If you want to set a target version, MemoryPack uses the `*.*.*` release tag, so you can specify a version like #1.0.0.
-For example `https://github.com/Cysharp/StructureOfArraysGenerator.git?path=src/StructureOfArraysGenerator.Unity/Assets/Plugins/MemoryPack#1.0.0`.
+If you want to set a target version, StructureOfArraysGenerator uses the `*.*.*` release tag, so you can specify a version like #1.0.0.
+For example `https://github.com/Cysharp/StructureOfArraysGenerator.git?path=src/StructureOfArraysGenerator.Unity/Assets/Plugins/StructureOfArraysGenerator#1.0.0`.

 Minimum supported Unity version is `2021.3`.
 The dependency managed DLL `System.Runtime.CompilerServices.Unsafe/6.0.0` is included with unitypackage.
 For git references, you will need to add them in another way as they are not included to avoid unnecessary dependencies; either extract the dll from unitypackage or download it from the [NuGet page](https://www.nuget.org/packages/System.Runtime.CompilerServices.Unsafe/6.0.0).